Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Localization-delocalization in the presence of self-interaction without Manakov's symmetry

 In Fig.~\ref{fig:density-U0-0p15-0p5-g12}, we show the spin-projected condensate density at $g_{\upar\dar} = 1.4$ (left column), and $g_{\upar\dar} = 5.0$ (right column).
 At a weak disorder $U_{0} = 0.15$ (a1, b1), broadly localized condensates remain perfectly miscible ($\eta \approx 1$) for any value of interactions.
 In contrast to that, for the narrow localized state at $U_{0} = 0.5$, interaction leads to separate spin-up and spin-down components decreasing the spin miscibility.
 The induced localization of the spin-down component occurs by transferring the density mostly from the void at $\langle x\rangle\approx\,1.3$.
 Lastly, the inclusion of the $k_{L}$ enhance the transfer of density from one component to another into the void, as shown in the IPR in Fig.~\ref{fig:chi-g12}(b,c).

-As a conclusion, it can be said that Figures \ref{fig:Natoms-g12}-\ref{fig:density-U0-0p15-0p5-g12} correspond to the following qualitative picture specific for the ground state localization in a random potential.
-The self-interaction energy due to the inter-spin repulsion can be minimized by diminishing the product $N_{\upar}N_{\dar}$ and the spatial overlap of $\psi_{\upar}$ and $\psi_{\dar}.$ This repulsion leads to the localization of different spin species in different regions of $V(x)$ such as voids and basins corresponding to the common chemical potential of these components in Eqs. (\ref{eqn1(a)}) and (\ref{eqn1(b)}) at the stationary state.
+\sks{In general, the Figures \ref{fig:Natoms-g12}-\ref{fig:density-U0-0p15-0p5-g12} highlight the qualitative picture for the ground state localization in a random potential.} The self-interaction energy due to the inter-spin repulsion can be minimized by diminishing the product $N_{\upar}N_{\dar}$ and the spatial overlap of $\psi_{\upar}$ and $\psi_{\dar}.$ This repulsion leads to the localization of different spin species in different regions of $V(x)$ such as voids and basins corresponding to the common chemical potential of these components in Eqs. (\ref{eqn1(a)}) and (\ref{eqn1(b)}) at the stationary state.
 Thus, increasing inter-species interaction induces localization of one component displaced with respect to the other.
 With the increase in $g_{\dar\upar}$ at $g_{\upar\upar}>g_{\dar\dar}$ the BEC is accumulated in the spin-down state as $\chi_{\dar}$ and $\langle x_{\dar}\rangle$ gradually approach their values for the non self-interacting BEC.
 This picture works for initially sufficiently well-localized BEC in the void while the initially broadly localized state inside the basin with a small IPR remains inside the basin and broadens with the increasing inter-spin repulsion.
-Spin-orbit coupling enhances the effect of the $g_{\upar\upar}-g_{\dar\dar}$ interactions and leads to the separation of spin-up and spin-down components at a weaker $g_{\upar\dar}$ interaction.
+Spin-orbit coupling enhances the effect of the $g_{\upar\upar}-g_{\dar\dar}$ difference and leads to the separation of spin-up and spin-down components at a weaker $g_{\upar\dar}$ interaction.